danieleongari/pandas-chaining-ninja/README.md

 The idea behind this repository is to share chunks of code that is easy to browse, and it is running tests via GitHub Actions to make sure the code is working with the lasest pandas version.

+Using the chaining method you will use nupy and pandas functions that you may not be familiar with (e.g., `where`, `select`, `query`, `pipe`, `filter`, ...), because you could do equivalent operations that are more intuitive when you are allowed to save-and-modify the dataframe multiple times.
+Therefore the purpose of this repository is to provide a reference for the most common operations that are key to perform the data manipulation under the chaining method.

+Why didn't I use Jupyter notebooks?
+Multiple reasons: but mainly to maintain the commits clean, split REAME's metacode to running code and perform testing on the pandas version.

 ## Chunks of code

 ### Read CSV